kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 == Changelog ==

+= 1.3.7 = Released on Apr 03, 2019

+* New: Support to WooCommerce 3.6.0 RC1
+* New: Support to WordPress 5.1
+* New: Option to show/hide product price in popup
+* Update: Plugin Core

 = 1.3.6 = Released on Feb 02, 2019

-* New: Support to WooCommerce 3.5.4.
+* New: Support to WooCommerce 3.5.4
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.5 = Released on Dec 05, 2018

-* New: Support to WooCommerce 3.5.2.
+* New: Support to WooCommerce 3.5.2
-* New: Support to WordPress 5.0.0.
+* New: Support to WordPress 5.0.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.4 = Released on Oct 24, 2018

-* New: Support to WooCommerce 3.5.0.
+* New: Support to WooCommerce 3.5.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.3 = Released on Sep 28, 2018

-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.2 = Released on Sep 07, 2018

-* New: Support to WooCommerce 3.4.5.
+* New: Support to WooCommerce 3.4.5
-* New: Support to WordPress 4.9.8.
+* New: Support to WordPress 4.9.8
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.1 = Released on May 30, 2018

-* New: Support to WooCommerce 3.4.1.
+* New: Support to WooCommerce 3.4.1
-* New: Support to WordPress 4.9.6.
+* New: Support to WordPress 4.9.6
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.3.0 = Released on Feb 01, 2018

-* New: Support to WooCommerce 3.3.0.
+* New: Support to WooCommerce 3.3.0
-* New: Support to WordPress 4.9.2.
+* New: Support to WordPress 4.9.2
-* New: Popup style.
+* New: Popup style
-* New: Option to show/hide product image in popup.
+* New: Option to show/hide product image in popup
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.2.0 = Released on Oct 17, 2017

-* New: Support to WooCommerce 3.2.1.
+* New: Support to WooCommerce 3.2.1
-* New: Support to WordPress 4.8.2.
+* New: Support to WordPress 4.8.2
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.1.0 = Released on Mar 22, 2017

-* New: Support to WooCommerce 3.0.0 RC1.
+* New: Support to WooCommerce 3.0.0 RC1
-* New: Support to WordPress 4.7.3.
+* New: Support to WordPress 4.7.3
-* Update: Plugin Core.
+* Update: Plugin Core

 = 1.0.7 = Released on Nov 28, 2016